 The Evju Bygdetun in Sauherad is an interesting and lively local museum in mid- Telemark…

-Visit Heddal Stavkirke - the largest wooden stave church in Norway.
+Visit the magnificent Heddal Stave church in Notodden - the largest wooden stave church…

 At the Norwegian Industrial Workers Museum at Vemork you can see the unique exhibition…